Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Abstract

 \section{Abstract}

-With the rapid advancement in vehicular communications and intelligent transportation systems technologies, task offloading in vehicular networking scenarios is emerging as a promising, yet challenging, paradigm in mobile edge computing.
-In this paper, we study the computation offloading problem from mobile vehicles/users, more specifically, the network- and base station selection problem, in a heterogeneous Vehicular Edge Computing (VEC) scenario, where networks have different traffic loads.
-In a fast-varying vehicular environment, the latency in computation offloading that arises as a result of network congestion (e.g. at the edge computing servers co-located with the base stations) is a key performance metric.
-However, due to the non-stationary property of such environments, predicting network congestion is an involved task.
-To address this challenge, we propose an on-line algorithm and an off-policy learning algorithm based on bandit theory.
-To dynamically select the least congested network in a piece-wise stationary environment, from the offloading history, these algorithms learn the latency that the offloaded tasks experience.
-In addition, to minimize the task loss due to the mobility of the vehicles, we develop a method for base station selection and a relaying mechanism in the chosen network based on the sojourn time of the vehicles.
-Through extensive numerical analysis, we demonstrate that the proposed learning-based solutions adapt to the traffic changes of the network by selecting the least congested network.
-Moreover, the proposed approaches improve the latency of offloaded tasks.
+With the rapid advancement of Intelligent Transportation Systems (ITS) and vehicular communications, Vehicular Edge Computing (VEC) is emerging as a promising technology to support low-latency ITS applications and services.
+In this paper, we consider the computation offloading problem from mobile vehicles/users in a heterogeneous VEC scenario, and focus on the network- and base station selection problems, where different networks have different traffic loads.
+In a fast-varying vehicular environment, computation offloading experience of users is strongly affected by the latency due to the congestion at the edge computing servers co-located with the base stations.
+However, as a result of the non-stationary property of such an environment and also information shortage, predicting this congestion is an involved task.
+To address this challenge, we propose an on-line learning algorithm and an off-policy learning algorithm based on multi-armed bandit theory.
+To dynamically select the least congested network in a piece-wise stationary environment, these algorithms predict the latency that the offloaded tasks experience using the offloading history.
+In addition, to minimize the task loss due to the mobility of the vehicles, we develop a method for base station selection.
+Moreover, we propose a relaying mechanism for the selected network, which operates based on the sojourn time of the vehicles.
+Through intensive numerical analysis, we demonstrate that the proposed learning-based solutions adapt to the traffic changes of the network by selecting the least congested network, thereby reducing the latency of offloaded tasks.
+Moreover, we demonstrate that the proposed joint base station selection and the relaying mechanism minimize the task loss in a vehicular environment.

 }

 \IEEEraisesectionheading{